 Driver's medical exam

-If you've been asked to take a routine medical exam but are no longer a commercial driver, you can choose to downgrade your licence and, in turn, opt out of the exam.
+If you've been asked to take your routine commercial medical examination but no longer need your commercial licence, you may choose to downgrade it and opt out of the exam.

 To downgrade your licence, visit any driver licensing office or contact us.

 If you've downgraded your commercial licence less than three years ago, you may be able to get it back without taking any tests other than the medical examination.

 If you have any questions about your licence and the driver's medical exam, please contact us.